Platform dependency is quietly becoming infrastructure

 Organizations increasingly treat third-party platforms with the permanence once reserved for utilities — without the regulatory scaffolding that follows.

-Over the last decade, the operational dependence on a small set of platforms has shifted from a procurement decision into something closer to structural infrastructure.
-The shift has been gradual enough that few organizations have a moment in which they decided it.
+Over the last decade, the operational dependence on a small set of platforms has drifted from a procurement decision into something closer to structural infrastructure.
+The change has been slow enough that few organizations can point to the moment they made it.

-What is notable is not the dependence itself, but the absence of the institutional scaffolding that historically accompanies infrastructure: service guarantees with meaningful recourse, regulatory oversight, shared standards, interoperability mandates.
+What's striking is not the dependence itself, but the absence of the scaffolding that usually accompanies infrastructure: meaningful service guarantees, regulatory oversight, shared standards, interoperability requirements.
 The dependency has matured faster than its governance.

-This produces a familiar drift pattern: the cost of switching grows quietly, the assumption of continuity hardens, and the operational imagination narrows.
-Eventually the platform is not a vendor but a constraint on what is thinkable.
+The pattern is a familiar one.
+The cost of switching grows quietly.
+The assumption of continuity hardens.
+The operational imagination narrows.
+Eventually the platform stops being a vendor and becomes a constraint on what is thinkable.